dwpery/ClockWebApp/README.md

 <li><a href="#4">How can I contribute / report a bug?</a></li>
 <li><a href="#5">How can I contribute code to the main project?</a></li>
 </ol>
-<h2 id="1">What is Clock Web App?</h2>
-<p>Clock Web App is an Open Source project that brings a feature rich Clock app to any system for completely free.
-It is developed for Web Based Operating Systems and is powerful software that is easy to use and easy to develop as it has a clean code base.</p>
 <h2 id="2">How do I install Clock Web App?</h2>
 <h3>Desktop</h3>
 <p>Follow the instructions bellow to download the Clock PWA:</p>